Black Francis: Youth and college

 Thompson's family moved around, first with his father, and then his stepfather, a religious man who "pursued real estate on both coasts"; his parents had separated twice by the time he was in first grade.
 When Thompson was 12, his mother and stepfather joined an evangelical church that was tied to the Pentecostal denomination Assemblies of God, a move that influenced many of his songs written with the Pixies, which often refer to the Bible.

 He discovered the music of Christian rock singer-songwriter Larry Norman at 13 when Norman played at a religious summer camp that Thompson attended.
 Norman's music influenced Thompson to the extent that he titled the Pixies' first EP and a lyric in the band's song "Levitate Me" after one of Norman's catchphrases, "Come on, pilgrim!"
 Thompson later described the music he listened to during his youth:

 Thompson lived in an apartment in Marblehead, Massachusetts.
 Just before his senior year, his family moved to Westport, Massachusetts, where he received a Teenager of the Year award—the title of a later solo album.
 During this time, Thompson composed several songs that appeared in his later career, including "Here Comes Your Man" from Doolittle, and "Velvety Instrumental Version".

-After graduating from high school in 1983, Thompson studied at the University of Massachusetts Amherst, majoring in anthropology.
+After graduating from Westport High School in 1983, Thompson studied at the University of Massachusetts Amherst, majoring in anthropology.
 Thompson shared a room with another roommate for a semester before moving in with future Pixies guitarist Joey Santiago.
 The two shared an interest in rock music, and Santiago introduced Thompson to 1970s punk and the music of David Bowie; they began to jam together.
 It was at this time that Thompson discovered The Cars, a band he described as "very influential on me and the Pixies".

 In his second year of college, Thompson embarked on a trip to San Juan, Puerto Rico, as part of an exchange program.
 He spent six months in an apartment with a "weird, psycho roommate" who later served as a direct inspiration for the Pixies song "Crackity Jones"; many of the band's early songs refer to Thompson's experiences in Puerto Rico.
 Thompson failed to learn to speak Spanish formally, and left his studies after debating whether he would go to New Zealand to view Halley's Comet (he later said it "seemed like the cool romantic thing to do at the time"), or start a rock band.
 He wrote a letter urging Santiago, with the words "we gotta do it, now is the time, Joe", to join him in a band upon his return to Boston.